 1. Right of Access

 You have the right to access any personal data which we collect with your consent.
-You can contact us via email myData@intuitproject.org or or verbally via telephone <add phone number here> and ask for all the personal data that we have collected.
+You can contact us via email myData@intuitproject.org or verbally via telephone (the phone number can be found in the in-app privacy statement) and ask for all the personal data that we have collected.

 We will email all of the collected information within one month of receiving the request, but aim to do it without undue delay.
 We will not charge a fee for providing this information.